jwalgran/playback/readme.md

 # playback

-Control the iTunes transport on OS X and receive track change events
+Control the iTunes transport on OS X and Windows and receive track change events

 # example